 K-6 Watershed Education Program

-Since 2002, Sonoma Ecology Center has been the only organization located in the Valley providing in-class environmental education programs—specific to Sonoma Creek Watershed.
+Since 2002, Sonoma Ecology Center has been the only organization in the Valley providing in-class environmental education programs specific to the Sonoma Creek Watershed.
 These programs are for Sonoma Valley youth and offered at no cost to schools.
-Reaching more than 1200 students every school year, we provide in class lessons and bring youth to various natural sites and open spaces throughout the watershed.
+Reaching more than 1,200 students every school year, we provide in-class lessons and bring students to various natural sites and open spaces throughout the watershed.

 EnviroLeaders is a unique program designed to foster diverse, environmentally literate community leaders by providing paid annual apprenticeships and summer internships.
 Sonoma Valley youth between the ages of 14 to 18 gain work valuable experience and gain the skills and tools needed to tackle the critical challenges they will face as tomorrow’s leaders.

 California Naturalist Program

 Sonoma Ecology Center is teaming up with the University of California Division of Agriculture and Natural Resources to offer the California Naturalist Program, an accredited eight-week course held at Sugarloaf Ridge State Park.
 The eight-week course results in real college credits, and it turns nature lovers into certified graduates of the UC California Naturalist Program, making them valuable authorities on California’s plants and animals, geology and soils, water, climate and biodiversity.

 An exciting new project for the Education Program is NeWTs (Neighborhood Water Teams).
 This is a unique community-based program for saving water and building stronger neighborhoods.

 Science Camp provides children with the opportunity to learn about science and connect with nature through adventures, explorations, and hands-on activities.
 This summer we will be offering six sessions of camp, based at either Sugarloaf Ridge State Park or Sonoma Garden Park.